Horosphere/Chalcocite/README.md

 ## Building

-Chalcocite depends on SDL, FFmpeg, and GNU Readline.
+Chalcocite depends on SDL2, FFmpeg, and GNU Readline.
 It is recommended to do an out-of-source build.
 Execute
 ```
 make build